JakeChu-Git/File-Sharing-App-SAproject/README.md

 # SafeShare
 # A Secure File Sharing App

-This project was created for my something awesome project for COMP6841.
+This project was created for COMP6841.
+To run the app, a firebase/AWS account and a locally-trusted development certificate (i.e. [mkcert](https://github.com/FiloSottile/mkcert)) are required.

 # Getting Started with Create React App